oniltos/lab-advance-querying-mongo-restaurants/README.md

 ## Deliverables

-Since we will be querying our database from Mongo Compass, you will need to copy/paste the `query`, `projection`, `sort`, `skip` and `limit` you entered on Mongo Compass.
+Since we will be querying our database from Mongo Compass, you will need to copy/paste the `filter`, `projection`, `sort`, `skip` and `limit` you entered on Mongo Compass.
 In the `queries.md` file, you will find the instructions about the queries you need to do, and a field to fill the answers.

 ### Example

 1. This is an example

-- **`query`**: /_You should copy/paste the query in here_/
+- **`filter`**: /_You should copy/paste the filter in here_/
 - **`projection`**: /_You should copy/paste the projection in here_/
 - **`sort`**: /_You should copy/paste the sort in here_/
 - **`skip`**: /_You should copy/paste the skip in here_/